Here’s Your Capital One Routing Number

 What Is a Routing Number?

-The first section consists of the Federal Reserve Processing Symbol, which is what the Federal Reserve calls the first four digits.
-Digits one and two identify which of the 12 Federal Reserve Districts the financial institution resides in.
+The first section is four digits long and represents the Federal Reserve Processing Symbol, with digits one and two identifying which of the 12 Federal Reserve Districts the financial institution resides in.
 For example, if you see 02, you’ll know the bank is located in the New York District.
 An 11 would indicate the company is in the Dallas District.
 Digits three and four identify the regional processing center and its location.

 Different Routing Numbers for Wire Transfers

-|Capital One Wiring Numbers|
+|Capital One Bank||051405515|